YogeshNarayanaG/Calculator/README.md

 # Calculator

-A simple web based calculator
+This is simple web based calculator which is made using HTML,CSS,JS.